-National Recognition for Children with DIPG: HRes69 TEXT
+National Recognition for Pediatric Brain Cancer: HRes69 TEXT

-Awareness for the urgent need for solutions and research for the deadliest PEDIATRIC cancers
+Awareness (flyer) for the urgent need for solutions and research for the deadliest PEDIATRIC cancers

 NO PARENT SHOULD LEARN THAT THERE ARE NO SOLUTIONS FOR THEIR CHILD BECAUSE FOR ALL PRACTICAL PURPOSES THE HIS/HER LIFE HAS NO VALUE IN THE MEDICAL RESEARCH SYSTEM.